Red Ribbon Army: Gamma 1 & 2

 Gamma 1 and Gamma 2 are respectively voiced by Hiroshi Kamiya and Mamoru Miyano in Japanese, and by Aleks Le and Zeno Robinson in English.

 Red Pharmaceuticals

-Following the deaths of Doctor Gero and Cell, a new reincarnation of the Red Ribbon Army was eventually formed, eager to seek revenge once more on Goku, whom unbeknownst to them is offworld.
-They concealed all their operations in a hidden base holographically protected in plain sight, using a pharmaceutical company as a front.
+Following the deaths of Doctor Gero and Cell, a new reincarnation of the Red Ribbon Army is formed, eager to seek revenge once more on Goku, who, unbeknownst to them, is offworld.
+They conceal all their operations in a hidden base holographically protected in plain sight, using a pharmaceutical company as a front.